 In fact, first in the list of things to do after installing Ubuntu is to use apt-get update and apt-get upgrade.
 Now, you might be aware of a few commands and their usage but perhaps you might not be aware of other apt-get commands and their usage.

-In this guide for beginners, I am going to explain you various of apt-get commands with examples so that you can use them as an expert Linux user.
+In this guide for beginners, I am going to explain various of apt-get commands with examples so that you can use them as an expert Linux user.

 What is apt-get?